hammerheim-game/hammerheim-rules/3-warbands/norse.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 4 3 4 3 1 4 2 8
-Weapons/Armor: A Jarl can be armed with weapons and armor chosen from the Heroes Equipment list.
+Weapons/Armour: A Jarl can be armed with weapons and armour chosen from the Heroes Equipment list.
 Skills: The Jarl may choose from Combat, Strength & Speed when he gains a new skill.
 In addition, the Jarl may choose from the Norse Special Skill list.